wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 *   Add a new post to the [blog](https://github.com/luanti-org/blog/)
 *   Announce the release on [Twitter](https://twitter.com/MinetestProject) and [Mastodon](https://mastodon.online/@Luanti@fosstodon.org). rubenwardy has access.

-### Update wiki version template

-There is a special wiki template containing the version number at [\[1\]](https://wiki.minetest.net/Template:Version), used to make updating various wiki pages by hand less tedious.
-Update it so it includes the latest version.

 ### Notify known package maintainers

 *   **Arch Linux**/Manjaro: can be flagged outdated on the [package page](https://archlinux.org/packages/extra/x86_64/minetest/)